Thursday, 4 June 2009

 Wednesday 17th September 2008

-I arrived from Valley Parade by bus which dropped me nearby.
-Entry to the ground is by a gap in between the houses.
-Unfortunately, the gate was locked meaning I had to negotiate a very muddy public footpath which runs behind the clubhouse.
+I arrived from Valley Parade by bus, which dropped me off nearby.
+Entry to the ground is through a gap between the houses.
+Unfortunately, the gate was locked, meaning I had to negotiate a very muddy public footpath which runs behind the clubhouse.

 A vandalised fence gave me access to a practice pitch behind the Main Stand and enabled me to take my photos over the fence.
 Plumpton Park appeared a smart ground which mingled in nicely with its neighbours.
 It has a small section of covering at the Clubhouse End.
 The dressing rooms and clubhouse were behind this stand.